Algorithmically Establishing Trust in Evaluators: Detailed Experimental Methods

-For the LLM we used o3-mini (version \textsc{2025-01-31}), and called it via the Azure OpenAI API.
-We set the maximum tokens to 50,000 and left all other parameters as default.
-For the decision tree we used the implementation from sklearn\footnote{\url{https://scikit-learn.org/stable/index.html}} with the default parameters.
+For our first experiment, we used o3-mini (version \textsc{2025-01-31}) with maximum tokens set to 50,000 and left all other parameters as default.
+GPT-4o (version \textsc{2024-05-13}) and Qwen 2.5 VL 7B were called with maximum tokens set to 1,024 and temperature set to zero.
+DeepSeek (version \textsc{r1-distill-qwen-32b}) also had the temperature set to zero, but the maximum tokens set to 2,048 to account for the longer reasoning trace.
+For the decision tree we used the implementation from sklearn\footnote{\url{https://scikit-learn.org/stable/index.html}} with all parameters, except the random seed, left as default.

+We carried out the second experiment (natural language) with GPT-4.1 (version \textsc{longco-2025-04-14}).
+The evaluator (labelling, criteria) and verifier were set at 256 maximum tokens, while the generator (i.e., the evaluator generating similar datapoints) was set at 5,000 tokens.
+All models were called with temperature set to zero.

+LLMs were sometimes prone to return unparseable outputs.
+To mitigate this, in case of failure, we re-queried the models up to five times.

+All LLMs were called via the Azure OpenAI API.
 All data analysis was performed on a consumer-grade laptop.
-Random seeds are set for the training in the code.
+Random seeds are set for the training in the code and indicated in the repository.